newrelic/terraform-provider-newrelic/website/docs/r/infra_alert_condition.html.markdown

   * `process_where` - (Optional) Any filters applied to processes; for example: `commandName = 'java'`.
 Required by the `infra_process_running` condition type.
   * `integration_provider` - (Optional) For alerts on integrations, use this instead of `event`.
 Supported by the `infra_metric` condition type.
   * `runbook_url` - (Optional) Runbook URL to display in notifications.
-  * `violation_close_timer` - (Optional) Determines how much time will pass before a violation is automatically closed.
-Setting the time limit to 0 prevents a violation from being force-closed.
+  * `violation_close_timer` - (Optional) Determines how much time will pass (in hours) before a violation is automatically closed.
+Valid values are `1 2 4 8 12 24 48 72`.
+Defaults to 24.

 ## Attributes Reference